 One more benefit: Getting to Red Feather Lakes dispersed camping areas doesn’t involve driving on I-70!
 Take I-25 north, then exit just past the town of Fort Collins.
 Head straight west through the town of Livermore and eventually, you’ll find Red Feather Lakes.

 Of course, there could be traffic on I-25, but it usually beats I-70 during the busiest recreational times.
+And it’s a relaxing flat cruise compared to I-70 twists and turns.

 Where and How to Camp at Red Feather Lakes